Eduardo-LP-Silva/Break-The-Ice/README.md

 # Break-The-Ice
-A console application based on the mobile game [Break The Ice](https://play.google.com/store/apps/details?id=com.bitmango.breaktheice&hl=en) developed in the Artificial Intelligence class.
+A console application based on the mobile game [Break The Ice](https://play.google.com/store/apps/details?id=com.bitmango.breaktheice&hl=en).
 It serves primarly as a test bed for different search algorithms.

 ## Overview